fortinet/fortidast-jenkins/README.md

 -   Click on the *Add* button to close the *Jenkins Credentials Provider* dialog.

--   Click on the *Apply* button to save the FortiPenTest Build configuration.
+-   Click on the *Apply* button to save the FortiDAST Build configuration.

-## 1.5.
+## 2.5.
 Scan Report

  Once your initiated scan is completed, you can see the scan report on the build result window.